fables-tales/proton/readme.md

    succeeds.

-    1.1 The YAML output MUST contain exactly top level keys as the provided input file with one of:
+    1.1 The YAML output MUST contain exactly top level keys as the provided input file with all of:

         * A key "score" with a numeric value, representing the team's score.
         * A key "present" with the value from the present key in the input.